burn-Z/steam-insights/README.md

 - **descriptions.csv**: Full and summary text descriptions of each game.
 - **promotional.csv**: Links and metadata for promotional materials, such as trailers and screenshots.
 - **categories.csv**: Information about the different Steam categories that games belong to (e.g., "Single-player", "Full controller support", etc.).

+## TO DO
+- move data to postgresql database